'Highway to Heaven

 by Peter Southwell-Keely

-About the time that Perisher Historical Society was incorporated, Andrew Harrigan was the Resorts Manager, National Parks & Wildlife Service in Jindabyne.
-He became aware that the history of the area of interest to the Society was not recorded in book form.
-The mandate of the Society is to capture, record and conserve the history of the area defined as accessed by the Kosciuszko and Summit Roads.
+Five years ago and about the time that Perisher Historical Society (PHS) was incorporated, Andrew Harrigan, Resorts Manager, National Parks & Wildlife Service (NPWS) in Jindabyne became aware that the history of the area of interest to the Society was not recorded in book form.
+The mandate of the Society is to capture, record and conserve the history of all the areas defined as accessed via the Kosciuszko Road.
 The area is most important in skiing terms as its development dovetails with the initial Australian skiing activity carried out in Kiandra.

-Thus it was that Andrew approached the Society with an initiative that it could rectify this situation and if so, NPWS would be keen to make a substantial contribution to assist in funding a properly researched, quality publication authored by a proven and recognised person.
+Thus it was that Andrew approached the Society with a challenge for it to rectify this situation and if accepted, NPWS would be keen to make a substantial contribution to assist in funding a properly researched, quality publication authored by a proven and recognised person.

 Understandably, whilst overwhelmed by the offer, the Society was delighted and set about defining a scoping document for the work.
 However, the committee held concerns over the significant decision to be made regarding the selection of a suitable author and the management practicalities involved.